 An API Gateway should provide default monitoring across all APIs and have the ability to track requests/response time is taken, SLA, etc. It should be able to integrate with a full-featured monitoring solution to help track this information.

 Since it sits between the consumers and APIs, API Gateways should provide default logging capabilities.
-API Gateways help provide unified logging capabilities to all APIs.
+API Gateways helps provide unified logging capabilities to all APIs.
 To help analyze multiple APIs together, the gateway should be able to provide a co-relation ID into their request headers, so back-end APIs, front-end Apps can also include this ID into their logging activities.

 4. Threat Protection